UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 with additional metadata in a human-and-machine-readable format based on [schema.org] linked-data.

-A DataCrate:
+A DataCrate is a dataset a set of files contained in a single directory:

-*  Is a BagIt bag conforming to the [DataCrate BagIt profile],
+*  Which is a [BagIt] bag conforming to the [DataCrate BagIt profile],

-*  With a CATALOG.html tag file in the bag directory which describes the files and directories in the BagIt payload (/data) directory.
-The CATALOG.html file has  with information about individual files and directories, such as their title, license, authorship or other provenance information, in RDFa format.
+*  With a CATALOG.html tag file in the root bag directory which describes the files and directories in the BagIt payload (/data) directory.
+The CATALOG.html has metadata about the dataset as a whole, and may have information about individual files and directories, such as their title, license, authorship or other provenance information.
+Metadata is expressed in RDFa format.

 *  If there is enough metadata, and the dataset has a DOI, a DataCite metadata file and a human-readable citation in CATALOG.html (TODO: need to work on the